Generally speaking, Theosophy does not use the term “Akashic Records.”

 The Sanskrit word “Akasha” literally means “Space.”
 This doesn’t mean the manifested Space we see when we look up in the sky but refers rather to Absolute Abstract Space.
 Absolute Abstract Space is perfectly and literally ONE with Absolute Abstract Matter, Absolute Abstract Motion, and Absolute Abstract Duration.
 Students of “The Secret Doctrine” will be aware that these are the four terms under which the Eastern Esoteric Science speaks of the One Supreme Reality.

-But it calls this the Astral Light and while Theosophists may speak of “the records in the astral light” or “the images engraved on the unseen astral tablets,” they are careful not to call them “the Akashic Records,” since they are aware that this subtle and subjective form of matter or substance known throughout history as the “astral light” is really only the lowest and most illusory manifestation of Akasha, which is ITSELF the Source, the Cause, and the Life of all.
+But it calls this the Astral Light and while Theosophists may speak of “the records in the astral light” or “the images engraved on the unseen astral tablets,” they are careful not to call them “the Akashic Records,” since they are aware that this subtle and subjective form of matter or substance known for several centuries, if not longer, as the “astral light,” is really only the lowest and most illusory manifestation of Akasha, which (Akasha) is ITSELF the Source, the Cause, and the Life of all.
 The Seven Planes of existence are sometimes described in the Theosophical teachings as the Seven Principles of Akasha.
 It is pure eternal Matter which is inseparable from pure eternal Spirit, for in their absoluteness the two are forever One.

 To the superficial, lazy, unphilosophical, or average Western mind, very little of this will be properly comprehensible.
 To the mind and consciousness that has been elevated and spiritualised through the disciplined meditative study of Theosophy, however, it is recognised and understood to be the glorious golden key to so many mysteries of the Universe.